Donations and Acquisitions

 The Society will use the following criteria for assessing applications for destructive or invasive sampling:

-• Scientific, historical and cultural importance of the items to be sampled;
+• Scientific, historical and cultural importance of the items to be sampled

-• The rarity of the items requested;
+• The rarity of the items requested

-• The needs of both present and future users;
+• The needs of both present and future users

-• The legal and ethical issues that relate items to be sampled;
+• The legal and ethical issues that relate items to be sampled

-• Scientific benefit of the proposed research;
+• Scientific benefit of the proposed research

-• Likelihood of the scientific results being published;
+• Likelihood of the scientific results being published

-• Technical feasibility of the proposed research;
+• Technical feasibility of the proposed research

-• Techniques to be used and consideration of any alternative techniques;
+• Techniques to be used and consideration of any alternative techniques

-• Condition of the items requested;
+• Condition of the items requested

-• Potential damage to the items caused by the sampling.
+• Potential damage to the items caused by the sampling

+It should be noted that permission to sample our historically and scientifically important biological collections shall only be granted under specific circumstances where the person making the request provides sufficient evidence that the sampling will enhance understanding of the object.
 The relevant Honorary Curator will, as appropriate, arrange access to the collections and will prioritise requests and facilitate sampling or visits in accordance with an agreed timetable suitable for both parties.

 Charging and Fees

-If any fees or charges are to be levied, the Society will inform the applicant, in writing, of the expected cost.
+If any fees are to be levied, the Society will inform the applicant, in writing, of the expected cost.
+The applicant must agree to pay these fees before sampling can proceed.

 Obligations of the Applicant

-If samples or items to be sampled are sent to the applicant, the applicant should, where possible, return to the Society all remaining items and products including but not limited to the original mount, dissected parts and any preparations.
+If samples or items to be sampled are sent to the applicant, the applicant should, where possible, return to the Society all remaining items and products including, but not limited to, the original mount, dissected parts and any preparations.
 If it is not possible to return these items the applicant must inform the Society of the reason.

 If samples are sent to the applicant, the applicant should ensure that preparations of all remaining parts are made using materials and protocols as specified by the Society.

-If samples are sent to the applicant, the applicant should provide each permanent preparation with a direct copy of the item data including determination; in permanent ink on an archival quality label.
+If samples are sent to the applicant, the applicant should provide each permanent preparation with a direct copy of the item data, including determination, in permanent ink on an archival quality label.

 If samples are sent to the applicant, the applicant should fully cross-reference all preparations with the original item following the format specified by the Society.

-The applicant must obtain approval from the Linnean Society before using products derived from items supplied for sampling in any subsequent research.
+The applicant must obtain approval from the Society before using products derived from items supplied for sampling in any subsequent research.

-If the project is abandoned before completion, the applicant must notify the Linnean Society and return all samples using agreed and appropriate techniques for preservation and transit.
+If the project is abandoned before completion, the applicant must notify the Society and return all samples using agreed and appropriate techniques for preservation and transit.

 If samples are sent to the applicant, any samples not completely destroyed or consumed by their analysis remain the property of the Society and must be returned in due course.